 - – set up an account with us;

-- – personal details: name, email address, postal address, date of birth, telephone number
+- – personal details, such as: name, email address, postal address, date of birth, telephone number;

-- – payment details: account number and data relating to your payments to in3
+- – payment details, such as: account number and data relating to your payments to in3;

-- – communications information: information relating to communication with our customer service
+- – communications information, such as: information relating to communication with our customer service team;

-- This information is necessary to deliver our services and for customer services purposes. in3 also uses your email address to send newsletters where you have registered for this on our website.
+- This information is necessary to deliver our services and for the purposes related to those services, such as customer ser-vice and marketing.
+In3 also uses your email address to send newsletters where you have registered for this on our web-site.

-- 3.2 Personal data which in3 collects when you apply for in3 Garant
+- 3.2 Personal data which in3 collects from you

-- When you apply for our payment method, in3 also processes your credit score and the criteria on which it is based (this is explained in more detail in paragraph 4 below). in3 needs this information to assess whether your application to use our services can be approved to make sure the credit offered and delivered to our customers is responsible and sustainable.
+- When you make use of our payment method, in3 also processes your credit score and the criteria on which it is based (this is explained in more detail in paragraph 4 below). in3 needs this information to assess whether your application to use our services can be approved in accordance with our policies. in3 takes its corporate social responsibility seriously and therefore performs credit checks to make sure the credit provided to our customers is responsible and sustainable.

 4. Automated credit check

-If you choose the in3 Garant payment method, in3 must first determine whether this is possible in a responsible and sustainable way.
-If you are unknown to in3 as a customer, this will be done through an automated real-time risk assessment.
-If you already are a customer at in3, then in3 will use your payment history with in3 to decide whether to accept your application.
+If you choose to pay using the in3 Garant payment method, in3 shall first perform a credit check to make sure the payment via in3 is in accordance with our policies regarding responsible and sustainable credit.
+If you are unknown to in3 as a customer, the credit check will be an automated process based on real-time data available to our credit reference agency (see below for further details).
+If you already are a customer at in3, then in3 will also use your payment history with in3 to decide whether to accept your application.

-What does the credit check involve and what are its implications?
+What does the credit check involve and what are the implications?

-As part of the credit check, in3 checks your name, address, date of birth, email address and telephone number with the credit reference agency, Experian.
+As part of the credit check, in3 checks your name, address, date of birth, email address and telephone number with the credit reference agency Experian.
 Experian then gives in3 a credit score.
-Based on this, in3 decides automatically whether you can use in3 Garant.
-This works as follows:
+Based on this, in3 then decides automatically whether you can use in3 Garant.
+It works as follows:

-in3 verifies your name and address, so it can be sure this information is correct. in3 also checks the bankruptcy and insolvency register, registers of arrangements with creditors and of legal capacity, to determine whether you can meet your payment obligations.
-For this reason, in3 also checks whether there are any debts outstanding at the same address. in3 also checks to see if you have negative credit registrations.
-You may get negative credit registrations if you are in default with regards to other services, such as your telephone service subscription or energy provider.
+in3 verifies your name and address, so they can be sure this information is correct. in3 also checks the bankruptcy and insol-vency register, registers of arrangements with creditors and legal capacity, to decide whether you can meet your payment obligations.
+For this reason, in3 also checks whether there are any debts outstanding at the same address. in3 also checks to see if you have other negative credit registrations.
+Negative scores may be recorded if you are in default with regards to other payment obligations, such as your telephone service provider or energy provider.
 Finally, in3 checks to see if you have made more than 2 applications for credit in the past 30 days. in3 checks this to protect you against taking on too much debt.